robenkleene/windowpane/README.md

 <img src="assets/animation.gif" alt="Animation" height="510">

-Windows don't really animate smoothly to their new locations like that unfortunately (although that would be awesome); instead, they jump instantly to their new locations.
+Unfortunately, windows don't animate smoothly to their new locations like that (although that would be awesome); instead, they jump instantly to their new locations.

 ## Inspiration